Menu

 Safety and Performance Certifications

-All our fixtures carry essential certifications including DLC Premium, UL Listed, and ETL Listed approvals.
-These certifications ensure safety, performance, and energy efficiency while qualifying your project for utility rebates and tax incentives.
-DLC Premium certification guarantees the highest efficiency standards and maximum rebate eligibility.
+All our fixtures carry certifications including DLC Premium, UL Listed, and ETL Listed.
+These certifications address safety, performance, and energy efficiency, and may qualify your project for utility rebates and tax incentives.
+DLC Premium certification is for energy efficiency and rebate eligibility.
+We also offer specialized panels and tubes for specific applications.

-5 Year Warranty and Warranty Support
+5 Year Warranty and Support

-All our lights come with at least a 5-year warranty, and all warranty support is based in the USA.
-We take customer support seriously, and helping you with a warranty claim is important to us.
-Our experienced support team understands the importance of keeping your lighting operational and will work quickly to resolve any warranty issues.
+All our lights include at least a 5-year warranty, with USA-based warranty support.
+Our experienced team understands the importance of keeping your lighting operational and will work quickly to resolve any warranty issues.

 Why Choose LED Lighting Supply for Your Paint Booth Project